go-logr/logr/README.md

 While key names are mostly unrestricted (and spaces are acceptable), it's generally a good idea to stick to printable ascii characters, or at least match the general character set of your log lines.

+## Why should keys be constant values?

+The point of structured logging is to make later log processing easier.
+Your keys are, effectively, the schema of each log message.
+If you use different keys across instances of the same log-line, you will make your structured logs much harder to use.  `Sprintf()` is for values, not for keys!

+## Why is this not a pure interface?

+The Logger type is implemented as a struct in order to allow the Go compiler to optimize things like high-V Info logs that are not triggered.
+Not all of these implementations are implemented yet, but this structure was suggested as a way to ensure they *can* be implemented.
+All of the real work is behind the LogSink interface.

 [warning-makes-no-sense]: http://dave.cheney.net/2015/11/05/lets-talk-about-logging